Shorzinator/CodeBrief/docs/help/troubleshooting.md

 # Troubleshooting

-Common issues and solutions for ContextCraft users.
+Common issues and solutions for codebrief users.

 ## Installation Issues